-Methylxanthines — The use of methylxanthines to treat CU has also been considered [113,114].
-A double-blind, placebo-controlled study of 134 CU patients evaluated theophylline 200 mg twice a day for six months followed by 200 mg once a day for six months, compared with placebo, as add-on therapy to cetirizine .
+Methylxanthines — The use of methylxanthines to treat CU has also been considered [119,120].
+A double-blind, placebo-controlled study of 134 CU patients evaluated theophylline 200 mg twice per day for six months followed by 200 mg once per day for six months, compared with placebo, as add-on therapy to cetirizine .
 Both groups experienced large improvements in all symptoms assessed, and the theophylline group had statistically significant improvement in overall urticaria scores.
 However, pruritus did not improve.

 Nondrug therapies — Nondrug treatments that have been studied in CU include phototherapy, autohemotherapy, and plasmapheresis.